-Completion of an approved program and recommendation by the University are required for a Tennessee Apprentice Teacher's License.
-Forms for making application for the initial Tennessee Teacher's License are available in the Office of Teacher Licensure on the second floor of the College of Education building and at http://www.mtsu.edu/education/licensure.php.
+Completion of an approved program and recommendation by the University are required for a Tennessee Practitioner License.
+Information on the licensure application will be provided for teacher candidates during Residency II.
+Information is also available at www.mtsu.edu/education/licensure.php.

-All applicants for a teacher's license shall furnish teacher licensing analysts with a report of scores attained on the Praxis II Exam (Principles of Learning and Teaching and certain designated Specialty Tests) so that they may be submitted to the Tennessee Department of Education at the time of recommendation for licensure.
-When students make application to take the Praxis II Exams, they should indicate on the application form that their test scores be sent to
+All applicants for a teacher's license shall furnish teacher licensing analysts with all required Praxis II exam scores.
+When students make application to take the Praxis II Exams, they should indicate on the application form that their test scores be sent to MTSU Code R1466 and the Tennessee Department of Education Code R8190.